soymintc/mutationtimer_pipeline/README.md

 # MutationTimeR pipeline
-A wrapper pipeline for running MutationTimeR with Isabl consensus somatic maf and RemiXT post-processed csv `TODO`: add more docs
+A wrapper pipeline for running MutationTimeR with Isabl consensus somatic maf and RemiXT post-processed csv.
+Welcome to the `link_isabl` branch; adding isabl metadata to the pipeline. :construction_worker:
+`TODO`: add more docs

 ## Install